ajcr/ajcr.github.io/_posts/2023-11-4-hypergeometric-calculators.md

 However, while using this and other online calculators, I found some things that I struggled with and that I thought could be improved upon:

-1. **Question translation**: I still have to extract the numbers from my question and then put the numbers in the correct boxes for every set of constraints.
-This is quite tedious and feels like it should be easier.
+1. **Question translation**: I still have to extract the numbers from my English question and then put the numbers in the correct boxes for every set of constraints.
+This translation from English to named boxes introduces a gap between expressing the problem and finding the answer.
+It feels avoidable.
-2. **Question complexity**: I want to use multiple constraints or success criteria on items such as "_at least 2 kings and exactly 1 jack OR _ 2 jacks and between 1 and 3 queens_", but this wasn't particularly easy or natural to express (or even possible in most calculators).
+2. **Question complexity**: I want to use multiple constraints or success criteria on items such as "_at least 2 kings and exactly 1 jack_ OR _2 jacks and between 1 and 3 queens_", but this wasn't particularly easy or natural to express (or even possible in most calculators).
-3. **Calculation capability**: calculations can be slow or not work at all, especially for larger collections with particular selection sizes and constraints.
+3. **Calculation capability**: I found some calculations to be slow or not work at all, especially for larger collections with particular selection sizes and constraints.

-My goal is to build a calculator that addresses these issues of mine.

-## Designing the new calculator
+## Designing a new calculator

-Let's look at each issue in turn and find a way to solve it.
+Let's look at each issue and find a way to address it.

 ### Question translation

 I want to avoid having to extract information from my question to feed it to a calculator interface piece by piece.
-Fundamentally, I don't think a "numbers in boxes" UI is a good fit for this style of probability question.
+Fundamentally, I don't think a "numbers in boxes" UI is natural fit for this style of probability question.

-Ideally the input will be the question as expressed in English, or something close to English, and the calculator will understand it (as I might do for an LLM-backed chat application, if LLMs weren't so poor at numerical operations).
+Ideally the input should be the question as expressed in English, or something close to English, and the calculator will understand it (as I might do for an LLM-backed chat application, if LLMs weren't so poor at numerical operations).

 Here is the question from above:

 > Draw **7** cards from a standard deck of **52** cards.
 What's the probability we see **2** or more of the **4** kings in the draw?

 There are three key pieces of information in this question:
-- the size of draw
+- the **size** of the draw
-- the collection of items that we will draw from
+- the **collection** of items that we will draw from
-- the description of what items we want to see in our draw
+- the **constraints** on the items we want to see in our draw

-This looks like ingredients for a query in some query language.
+These look like ingredients for a query in some query-like language.
 For example, in SQL a basic query might be written something like this:
 ```
 SELECT [row values under some column names]
 FROM [table]